|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by the Department of Aircraft Production (DAP) at Fishermans Bend in Melbourne.

-On September 28, 1942 took off form Garbutt Airfield near Townsville at 3:45pm on a flight bound for Gurney Airfield at Milne Bay.
-At dusk, this aircraft arrived in the vicinity of Mullins Harbor but due to low cloud and rain, it was unable to reach Milne Bay.
-Instead, this Beaufort climbed above the clouds and turned westward in the direction of Port Moresby.
+On September 28, 1942 at 3:45pm took off form Garbutt Airfield near Townsville piloted by S/Ldr Clifford S. Bernard on a flight bound for Gurney Airfield at Milne Bay.
+At dusk, this aircraft arrived in the vicinity of Mullins Harbor but due to low cloud and rain, the bomber was unable to reach Milne Bay.
+Instead, this Beaufort climbed above the clouds and turned westward towards Port Moresby.

 As he neared Port Moresby, S/Ldr Bernard turned towards land and could see what he believed were camp lights and continued westward along the southern coast of New Guinea.
 The first indication that the aircraft was dangerously low was when Sgt Osborne noticed that the aircraft's navigation lights were illuminating mangroves.
 Before he could warn the pilot, this aircraft then crashed near Kepple Point on the southern coast of New Guinea.